CeciliaSwe/portfolio-2nd/README.md

 Site Goals:

-* To showcase my skille in HTML, CSS and JavaScript.
+* To showcase my skills in HTML, CSS and JavaScript.
 * To provide users with an interactive game to play.
 * To create an fun, interactive game that makes the user want to stay and play, and also return to the website.